Koha-Community/kohadocs/source/tools.rst

    location of the text on the card using the lower X and Y coordinates

--  In order to show the barcode and the patron card number you will need to check the 'Print Card Number as Barcode' option.
+-  In order to show the barcode and the patron card number you will need to check the 'Print card number as barcode' option.
 This will turn the patron card number into a barcode.
-If you want the number to print in human readable format you will need to check the 'Print Card Number as Text Under Barcode' option.
+If you want the number to print in human readable format you will need to check the 'Print card number as text under barcode' option.

 -  Finally you can choose up to two images to print on the card.